 After you complete a transfer course and the final grade is posted, submit an official transcript using one of the following options:

 - Electronic – The CEU recommends that transcripts be sent electronically.
-If the institution/transcript vendor requests an email to send the transcript, use firstname.lastname@example.org.
+If the institution/transcript vendor provides a pre-populated institution list, selecting “UC Berkeley Undergrad” or “UC Berkeley Undergrad Admissions” will send the transcript to the correct location.
+Otherwise, if the institution/transcript vendor requests an email to send the transcript, use email@example.com.
 Berkeley does not accept transcripts sent via email attachment.

 - Mail – If a paper transcript is the only option, it can be sent to: